|

 Mauna Loa nut selection

 No trip to Hawaii is complete without bringing home at least one Hawaiian shirt or Aloha wear.
-Hawaiian shirts aren’t just for wearing in Hawaii; their bright colors bring a ray of sunshine to any place you wear them.
+Hawaiian shirts aren’t just for wearing in Hawaii; their bright colors bring a ray of sunshine to any place.

-Should you travel by cruise ship, Hilo Hattie provides a complimentary shuttle to their nearest store.
-While Hilo Hattie’s prices tend to run high, their selection is vast, and the free bus gets you to town, even without a purchase.
+When on a cruise, Hilo Hattie provides a complimentary shuttle to their nearest store.
+While Hilo Hattie’s prices tend to run high, their selection is vast, and the free bus got us to town, even without a purchase.

 A classic Hawaiian shirt